rcgsheffield/sheffield_hpc/software/apps/matlab.rst

     matlab
     parpool ('local' , 5 )

-The above example will use 5 MATLAB workers on a single iceberg-node to run a parallel task.
+The above example will use 5 MATLAB workers on a single iceberg node to run a parallel task.

 To take advantage of the multiple iceberg nodes, you will need to make use of a parallel cluster profile named :code:`sge`.
 This can be done by issuing a locally provided MATLAB command named :code:`iceberg` that imports the